szilvia-csernus/community-transport/README.md

 * [Manuel Perez Romero](https://www.linkedin.com/in/manuel-perez-romero-460063176/) and [Elaine Broche](https://github.com/elainebroche-dev) for giving useful feedback throughout the development and testing processes.

-* My family and friends for taking the time to test the game.
+* My family and friends for taking the time to test the site.

 * [Code Institute](www.codeintitute.net)'s Slack Community for continuous support.